-I craft creative algorithms.
-To tell fresh and meaningful stories in the realms of art and design.
+I craft creative algorithms that tell fresh and meaningful stories.
+To foster novel forms of engagement at the intersection of art and design.

 » Drawing from a rich background of 10+ years as a Creative Director for leading national and international brands, I constantly cross the boundaries of art and design.
 I devote my time to artistic and cultural projects.
 And I collaborate with companies to explore meaningful, fresh forms of branding and web-experiences. «

 I design generative design systems that create dynamic identities and brands that are alive and breathing.
 I think about and develop interactive installations that illuminate the interdependency of humans and machines.
 And I craft audio-reactive experiences that connect algorithms with real people and spaces in unique installations.